heistp/antler/README.md

 - handle timeouts consistently, both for runners and the node control connection
 - see if it's practical to move CUE schema from config.cue into Go
 - share more CUE code for rig setups and between packages
-- design some way to implement incremental test runs, perhaps via hard links
+- design some way to implement incremental test runs, perhaps using hard links
 - reduce use of type switches for result data stream?

 ## Thanks